 Elm Tree Farm - Farm Holiday Club

 Elm Tree Farm a Brandon Trust Enterprise are running a farm holiday club for young people aged 11 - 18 with mild to moderate support needs.
 It is a free range organic farm that is also a care farm offering training to adults with learning disabilities and autism.
-The farm holiday club offers opportunities in animal care, wood work, apple pressing, cookery, craft and gardening.
-Sessions are £25 a day nd runs from the 24th of July to the 31st of August 8:30am til 3pm.
-A brilliant opprtunity for learning and building confidence.
-To book or to find out more information call or email: 07464670915 E: firstname.lastname@example.org.
-There is some information about Elm Tree on the Brandon Trust website here.
-Have a look also at the flyer here.
+The farm holiday club offers opportunities in animal care, woodwork, apple pressing, cookery, craft and gardening.
+Sessions are £25 a day and run Mondays and Wednesdays 8:30 am until 3 pm.
+A brilliant opportunity for learning and building confidence.
+To book or to find out more information including contact details about Elm Tree on here.
+Find them on Facebook here.

 SENSE Woodside Centre

 SENSE is a charity that supports people who are Deafblind, have sensory impairments or complex needs.
 They have a beautiful facility in Kingswood, The Woodside Centre.
 We have caught wind of a playscheme over the holidays at The Woodside Centre on the following dates: 26th & 27th of July and 1st, 2nd & 3rd August.
 There should be more details announced week commencing the 3rd of July 2017.
 Should you want to get in touch to find out more about this playscheme or more about the service in general, click here.